-Non-exhaustive list of research centres completely or partially involved in this field.
+Non-exhaustive list of research centres completely or partially involved in the fight against illicit trafficking of cultural property.

 The Cultural Heritage Law program of DePaul University College of Law of Chicago, which is linked with Center for Intellectual Property Law & Information Technology (CIPLIT), organizes courses on Art and Law and offers students opportunities to explore externship and internship placements in this rapidly growing area of law.